Biden says ‘big chunks’ of his spending bill could still succeed, including climate plan - NewsBreak

 Two key Democratic holdouts in the evenly divided Senate, Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona, supported many of the individual pieces in the massive bill, Biden said.

 “It’s clear to me that we’re going to have to probably break it up,” Biden said.
-“I know that the two people who opposed, on the Democratic side at least, support a number of things that are in there.”

-“I think we can break the package up, get as much as we can now, come back and fight for the rest later,” he said.
+“I know that the two people who opposed, on the Democratic side at least, support a number of things that are in there.
+I think we can break the package up, get as much as we can now, come back and fight for the rest later.”

 Manchin appeared to deal a fatal blow to the $1.85 trillion package late last year when he said in a Fox News appearance he could not support the measure in its entirety.